Get your QR code

 - an email address and contact phone number for each of your locations.

-If you have a large number of locations, you may find it easier to use the Ministry of Health bulk-upload template.
+If you have a large number of locations or do not have a New Zealand driver licence, use the Ministry of Health bulk-upload template.

 Use the Ministry of Health bulk-upload template

 If you prefer, you can complete the Ministry of Health template.
-This way may be easier if you have a large number of locations.
+Use this template if you do not have a New Zealand driver licence or you have a large number of locations.
 This is because you need a separate poster for each location.

 - the name of your business or organisation and its New Zealand Business Number (NZBN), if you have it